Burnout: The Men’s Health Crisis We Aren’t Talking About

 The conversation around men’s health is a new and developing subject.
 For years ‘boys don’t cry’ was the common opinion, this ‘suck it up’ mentality extending to all areas of men’s health from the mental to the physical.
-Now don’t get me wrong, with NHS funding scraped back to a minimum and healthcare workers being stretched further than ever, not only men are suffering.
+Now don’t get me wrong, with NHS funding struggling even before the pandemic, and healthcare workers being stretched further than ever, not only men are suffering.
 But it is important to consider that men between the ages of 20 and 40 are half as likely to seek medical help compared to women.

-The reason men are at the centre of this story is because they are 7% more likely to attempt to get through a burnout alone, rather than seeking outside help.
-With men making up three quarters of suicides in Britain it’s more important than ever to change the narrative around men’s health.
+The reason men are at the center of this story is because they are 7% more likely to attempt to get through burnout alone, rather than seeking outside help.
+With men making up three-quarters of suicides in Britain it’s more important than ever to change the narrative around men’s health.

-Burnout can be caused by a number of issues, but in the majority of cases work related stress is a main factor.
-This can include unclear expectations, feeling out of control, extreme workloads and a lack of work/life balance.
-If this sounds like you then check out 10 tips for good mental health at work to avoid the dreaded burnout.
+Burnout can be caused by a number of issues, but in the majority of cases work-related stress is a key factor.
+This can include unclear expectations, feeling out of control, extreme workloads, and a lack of work/life balance.

-The symptoms of burnout differ between men and women
+The symptoms of burnout in men and women

 Women more often experience a sense of emotional exhaustion, whereas men are more likely to experience depersonalization.
 Depersonalization is the experience of feeling unreal, detached, and often, unable to feel emotion, which of course would be stressful and upsetting for anyone.